0xdbyx/web_ss_buddy/README.md

 # web_ss_buddy

-Python script that takes screenshots from plain URLs or `httpx` output and generates a PDF screenshot report.
+Python script that takes screenshots from plain URLs or `httpx` output and generates a PDF screenshot report plus a CSV summary.

 Vibe coded this to help with web enumeration, especially when working with a large number of live web services.
 After identifying valid web targets, this tool helps screen capture what each target looks like in a browser.